department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/birth-defects.md

 The child’s biological mother or father served in:

 - South Vietnam (the Republic of Vietnam) any time from January 9, 1962, through May 7, 1975, **or**
-- Certain units in the Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971
+- Certain units in the Korean demilitarized zone (DMZ) any time from April 1, 1968, through August 31, 1971

 **And this must be true:**